automata-network/multiprover-avs-operator-setup/prover/README.md

 ```

 #### Build prover from source
-1. Change to the prover directory and clone the latest prover code and switch to the `avs` branch
+1. Change to the prover directory and clone the latest sgx-prover code and switch to the `avs` branch
 ```bash
 $ cd ..
 $ git clone https://github.com/automata-network/sgx-prover.git